 - In 2016/2017 the winning essay was by Dr Erlene Grise-Owens from the USA, entitled “Self-Care and Wellness: Imperatives for Helping Professions”.

 - In 2018 the winning paper was by Amanda Lees, Kit Tapson and Sanjay Patel from the UK, entitled: “A qualitative evaluation of parents’ experiences of health literacy information about common childhood conditions.”

 These and all other papers may be found on the SelfCare journal website: CLICK HERE

-Make sure your paper is considered for next years’ prize by submitting your work to SelfCare in 2018.
+Make sure your paper is considered for this years’ prize by submitting your work to SelfCare journal.

 The International Self-Care Foundation has a formal working relationship with the leading international on-line peer-reviewed journal SelfCare.
 Both organisations have a similar philosophy and share a common objective: to provide an independent voice on the importance of self-care based on sound evidence.
 For further information CLICK HERE